 Over a million new songs get added to Spotify each month, so cutting through the noise and getting on editorial playlists isn’t easy.
 Don’t forget that as well as editorial playlists (such as New Music Friday, The Indie List, Hot Hits UK etc), there are also algorithmic playlists (Release Radar, Discover Weekly, Daily Mix etc) and user generated playlists.

 For algorithmic playlists, the more followers you have on Spotify, the better.
 If you have 5,000 followers, that’s 5,000 Release Radar playlists the week your new track is out.
-Ask your fans to ‘follow’ you, or better still, run a pre-save campaign (which is really easy to do if you use DistroKid or Ditto).
+Ask your fans to ‘follow’ you and/or run a pre-save campaign (which is really easy to do if you use DistroKid or you use something like ToneDen or Feature.FM).
 Incentivise it by turning the PreSave into a competition.
 Increasing your followers really does help.
 Make sure your Spotify profile is up to date too – use the Artist Pick, update your bio, keep your photos fresh, make your own playlists etc.

 User generated playlists can be a great source of new listeners.
 There are some brilliant independent playlist curators out there who you can reach for free through sites like: